paulafortuna/ipm_models_dataset_plot_preparation/README.md

 The code is organized as follows:

-2020-10-21_dataset_ready_to_analyse.csv - The dataset that we achieved by following the code in the [previous step](https://github.com/paulafortuna/ipm_models_dataset_plot_preparation) of our pipeline.
-It contains the data about every SVM, fastText, BERT and ALBERT models we have from our previous experiments.
+data repository - The data that we achieved by following the code in the Experiment 2 of our pipeline.
+It contains the data about every SVM, fastText, BERT and ALBERT models we have from our previous experiments; it contains also dataset descriptives.

 random_forest_analysis.py  - It is a script for running a Random Forest model on our dataset.